-- 1. Communicate with Field Director, - 2.
-Help set up field for 8:00 am games - Be at field at 7:00 am, - Chalk field, put up goals, nets, corner flags. - 3.
+- 1. Help set up field for 8:00 am games - Be at field at 7:00 am, - Chalk field, put up goals, nets, corner flags. - 2.
 Help take down field after last game of day. - Take down nets, goals, corner flags, and net stakes and put in bag.

-E. Team Parent
+E. Team Manager

-- 1. Communicate with Regional Team Parent, - 2.
+- 1. Communicate with, - 2.
 Flag or Banner, making and setting up at games, - 3.
-Help in making required phone calls, - 4.
+Help communicate with parents, - 4.
 Coordinate team party or picnic (if the team wants one), - Communicate with all parents the details about the team's party (if any), - Plan and implement all necessary steps for a successful team party. - 5.
-Obtain volunteer for snack bar duty, - 6.
-Coordinate refreshments, - Set schedule for parents to bring refreshments to games, - Phone responsible parents before game to make sure they remember: Water for half time, and water, Gatorade, fruit drinks, etc., for after the games.
+Obtain volunteer for snack bar duty, - Coordinate refreshments, - Set schedule for parents to bring refreshments to games, - Phone responsible parents before game to make sure they remember: Water for half time, and water, Gatorade, fruit drinks, etc., for after the games.
 (Note: These are only suggested items.
 You may have much better ideas.) (bring wet rags for hands if have oranges or something sticky). - Have parents bring extra ice with refreshments in case of player injury. - 7.
-Coordinate picture day, - Communicate with parents all details about picture day (September 30)

-8. Team Parent Meeting
+Coordinate picture day, - Communicate with parents all details about picture day (September 30) - 8.
+Team Manager Meeting

-Thursday, August 12, 6-8 PM at Los Robles Greens Club House 299 South Moorpark Road, Thousand Oaks, Ca 91361
+Thursday, August XX, 6-8 PM at Los Robles Greens Club House 299 South Moorpark Road, Thousand Oaks, Ca 91361

-I do not expect (and nor should you) the Team Parent to do everything listed above.
-He or she should get volunteers (or assign someone, if necessary) to be Banner Maker(s), Party Coordinator, Picture Day Coordinator, etc. Please volunteer to help the Team Parent out.
+I do not expect (and nor should you) the Team Manager to do everything listed above.
+He or she should get volunteers (or assign someone, if necessary) to be Banner Maker(s), Party Coordinator, Picture Day Coordinator, etc. Please volunteer to help the Team Manager out.